Nightwatch/discord-ts/README.md

 - Node.js >= v10

-You can install Bot-TS with your favorite package manager:
+You can install discord-ts with your favorite package manager:

-- `npm install --save bot-ts`
+- `npm install --save discord-ts`

 ## Usage